alos-source/3dObjects/WiFiRepeaterStand/object.md

 ![](./media/20231109_200711.jpg)
 ![](./media/20231109_200742.jpg)

-# Material
+# Printing/Material
 Tested with PLA, no specific material recommendation.
+Printing is recommended in sideways orientation.

 # Software
 Designed using OpenSCAD version *2021.01*.